thiagonatal2012/job/index.md

 - Python + Pytest + Selenium + Allure

   * [Selenium-Udemy](https://github.com/thiagouavbr/Selenium-Udemy/blob/master/README.md): This project is result of the lessons [Step by Step for Beginners with Framework](https://www.udemy.com/course/selenium-python-step-by-step-for-beginners/).

+- Python + Wordcloud

+  * [Whatsapp WordCloud](https://github.com/thiagouavbr/test-wordcloud): First version of python + wordcloud for whatsapp conversations resume image.
+The input file for conversations sample is entrada.txt The stopwords can be added on wordcloud-test.py.